Azure-Samples/azure-search-knowledge-mining/03 - Data Science and Custom Skills/Docker Flask Skill/readme.md

 ```

-The skill I created looked as follows.
+The skillset I created looked as follows.
 Make sure to update the uri and the cognitiveServices values:
 ```json
 {
     "name": "kpe-skill",